 Student (legal name): DOB:

 School: Teacher: Grade:

-Parent/Guardian: (Please print fir st and last name) Phone:
+Parent/Guardian: (Please print fin rst and last name) Phone:

 Address:

 Parent/Guardian email:

-Select the ACCEL Option you a Mid-year promotion to gra oy May 1)
+Select the ACCEL Option you Mid-year promotion to gra are requesting: ade (request must be submitted by May 1)

-Full-year promotion to gra de (request must be submitted b y May 1)
+Full-year promotion to gra ade (request must be submitted by May 1)

-Subject-matter acceleration (request must be submitted prior

-Virtual instruction in higher (request must be submitted prior

-On a separate piece of paper, give significantly higher level in the state following: 1.
-Academic performance
+on for subject(s) to the end of the first nine weeks)

+er grade level subject(s) to the end of the first nine weeks)

+observed of how your child functions at ion.
+In your response, describe each of

-2. Ability to apply, analyze, and evaluate ideas at an advanced le evel
+- l evaluate ideas at an advanced lev el

-3. Ability to work independently 7
+3. Ability to work independentl у

 4. Ability to think creatively

 5. Motivation to work on advance ed material

-Signature of individual submittin g request:
+Signature of individual submittir ng request:

-Date Submitted: APPENDIX C: Academica MID Relationship to student: lly Challenging Curriculum to DLE GRADES Performance C Enhance Learning (ACCEL)
+Date Submitted: Relationship to student:

+APPENDIX C: Academically Challenging Curriculum to Enhance Learning (ACCEL) MIDDLE GRADES Performance Contract

 (To be completed before each new ACCEL Option)

 Student (legal name): DOB:

 School: Teacher: Grade:

-Parent/Guardian: (Please print first and last name) Phone:
+Parent/Guardian: (Please print fi irst and last name) Phone:

 Address:

 Parent/Guardian email:

-Select the ACCEL Option you are re equesting:
+Select the ACCEL Option you are e requesting:

-Mid-year promotion to grad e
+Mid-year promotion to gr rade

-Full-year promotion to grad e
+Full-year promotion to gr rade

-Subject-matter acceleration for subject(s)
+Subject-matter acceleration on for subject(s)

-Virtual instruction in higher grade level subject(s)
+Virtual instruction in high her grade level subject(s)

-procedural requirements, as explain required to participate in all state, f If a student fails to comply with the ned in the Sarasota County Stude federal, and local assessments if restipulated requirements at any t apon the student meeting eligibility and ent Progression Plan.
-Students are mid-year or full-year promotion occurs time after the ACCEL Option is in effection the appropriate placement in lies
+procedural requirements, as exp required to participate in all state If a student fails to comply with lained in the Sarasota County Stude, federal, and local assessments if the stipulated requirements at any upon the student meeting eligibility and ent Progression Plan.
+Students are mid-year or full-year promotion occurs. time after the ACCEL Option is in effectermine the appropriate placement in lieur

-I agree to the conditions stated above:
+I agree to the conditions stated ab ove:

 Student's Name (print): Date

 Student's Signature Date

-I grant permission for my student to accelerate his/her learning and agree to the conditions stated above:
+I grant permission for my student t to accelerate his/her learning ar nd agree to the conditions stated above

 Parent/Guardian's Name (print): Date:

 Parent/Guardian's signature: Date:

+Principal's Name (print): Date:

+Principal's signature: Date: